Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### Create:

-* Multiple users accounts for each unique combination (employeeId + contact sequence number), based on the contracts in condition from the Business Rules
+* Multiple user accounts for each unique combination (employeeId + contact sequence number), based on the contracts in condition from the Business Rules
 *
   Result:
   * One entitlement “Nedap Account”